elasticio/sugarcrm-component/README.md

 * **Your OAuth 2.0 Consumer Key**: Value created in step 5ii.
 * **Your OAuth 2.0 Consumer Secret**: Value created in step 5iii.

+Parameter `platform` should be set to some custom string but should be unique per sugar component in order to avoid any potential login conflicts.
+So now `platform` is "`$TASK_ID:$STEP_ID`".

 # Triggers

 ## Fetching New and Updated Objects from SugarCRM